 Need an indoor activity that's high-energy too?
 Start jumping for joy, parents, our top trampoline parks in Singapore list was made just for you!

-As parents, we know that there’s a few boxes that need to be checked before a place can qualify as one of the best indoor playgrounds in Singapore.
+As parents, we know that there are a few boxes that need to be checked before a place can qualify as one of the best indoor playgrounds in Singapore.
 First up, it must tire out the most energetic of kids.
-There also better be some coffee and it should be a place you can keep cool in the heat, too.
+There better be some coffee and it should be a place you can keep cool in the heat, too.
 Bonus points if it can triple up as a great rainy day activity.
 Speaking of which, have you checked our list of 100 indoor activities in Singapore for kids?

 But what if you could also hop in on the action?
 At one of the many awesome trampoline parks around Singapore, you can bounce along with your kids, have fun and break a serious sweat (bye bye, boot camp!).
-We’ve personally leapt on trampoline parks island-wide (or at least our junior reporters have) and can give you the real deal on where, when and how to get your family jumping for joy.
+We’ve personally leapt on trampoline parks islandwide (or at least our junior reporters have) and can give you the real deal on where, when and how to get your family jumping for joy.

 The best trampoline parks for kids in Singapore